JonasDeM/JonasDeM.github.io/README.md

 [C# tool](CSharpRefTool): Tool written in C#, using the MVVM design pattern.
 Dynamic on/offline browsing through cppreference.com, take notes per subject etc...

 ## Gamejams
-[The Great Eggscape](GameJams): An challenging 2-player coop endless runner, try to eggscape the slaughterhouse.
+[The Great Eggscape](GameJams): A challenging 2-player coop endless runner, try to eggscape the slaughterhouse.
 [VR Horror](GameJams): Walk trough an abandoned hospital with a malfunction flashlight.
 Spooky! :^)